THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Senior-level leaders must operate more strategically and are often responsible for strengthening corporate culture.

-At the senior or executive level of leadership, the focus shifts further from leading individuals and teams, toward leading the development and maintenance of the organizational culture.
+At the senior or executive leadership level, the focus shifts from leading individuals and teams to leading the organizational culture’s development and maintenance.
 Executive-level leaders lead other leaders, in other words.
 Senior leaders may sometimes have to use tactical leadership skills like delegation or conflict resolution, but they must increasingly rely on strategic skills, such as:

 • Organizational strategy development